 information that has been collected regarding an occurrence or an event.

-is a graph that uses columns to compare quantities or amounts.
+a graph that uses columns to compare quantities or amounts.

-Summarizing data by depicting the number of times that a data value occurs.
+a display that summarizes data by depicting the number of times that a data value occurs.

-Showing the frequency of data values on a graph.
+a display that shows the frequency of data values on a graph.

 Here is one for you to try on your own.

 The data values below depict student scores (out of 100%) on a recent math exam.
 Organize the data into a frequency table.